karlfreeman/multi_mime/README.md

 A generic swappable back-end for Mime Type detection

 ## Usage Examples
 Lots of Ruby libraries utilize Mime Type detection in some form.
-In order to best support multiple Mime Type detection and libraries, `multi_mime` is a general-purpose swappable Mime Type detection backend library.
+In order to best support multiple Mime Type detection libraries, `multi_mime` is a general-purpose swappable Mime Type detection backend library.
 You use it like so:

 ```ruby